Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Biofluid Analysis Methods for Micronutrient Status Assessment

-For the prediction of vitamin D deficiency, \citet{patino-alonso_predictive_2022} applied ML to anthropomorphic data of older Europeans (35-75 y/o; 50/50 males/females) given anthropomorphic features.
-501 participants contributed their “waist circumference (WC), body mass index (BMI), waist-to-height ratio (WHtR), body roundness index (BRI), visceral adiposity index (VAI), and the Clinical University of Navarra body adiposity estimator (CUN-BAE) for body fat percentage”.
+For the prediction of vitamin D deficiency, \citet{patino-alonso_predictive_2022} applied ML (logistic regression, naive bayes, and random forest) to anthropomorphic data of older Europeans (35-75 y/o; 50/50 males/females) given anthropomorphic features.
+A total of 501 participants contributed their “waist circumference (WC), body mass index (BMI), waist-to-height ratio (WHtR), body roundness index (BRI), visceral adiposity index (VAI), and the Clinical University of Navarra body adiposity estimator (CUN-BAE) for body fat percentage”.
 Vitamin D as 25(OH)D was measured by immunoassay and the threshold of deficiency was set to be 20 ng/mL (34.7\% prevalence).
-We note that this threshold more closely aligns with \textit{insufficiency} (Table \ref{tab: assessment-fs}).
+We note that this threshold more closely aligns with \textit{insufficiency} (Table \ref{tab: assessment}).
 Logistic regression analysis found that the most significant features differed by sex.
 All but CUN-BAE were associated with vitamin D deficiency in males, while only CUN-BAE was associated in females.
 ML models for deficiency prediction were trained on each feature individually.
 The authors discovered that Naive Bayes was the top performer by AUC for WC, BMI, WHtR, and BRI but was bested by logistic regression for VAI and CUN-BAE.